-Girls Not Brides members win big at the STARS foundation’s WITH and FOR girls awards
+Girls Not Brides members win big at the STARS foundation’s awards

-We are excited to announce that four Girls Not Brides members have been recognised by the STARS Foundation for their work to empower girls and end child marriage.
-They won the With And For Girls awards, which celebrate groups working to improve girls’ lives around the world.
+These Girls Not Brides members have reason to celebrate.
+They’ve won the With And For Girls awards, which celebrate groups working to improve girls’ lives around the world.
 Winners receive up to $50,000 each to support their work.

 Girls United for Human Rights, Pakistan

 Hadiqa Bashir was seven years old when one of her friends was engaged to marry.
-Celebrations quickly gave way to a darker reality as Hadiqa’s friend began to show signs of physical violence.
-In Pakistan, 21% of girls marry before of 18.
+Celebrations quickly gave way to a darker reality as her friend was banned from going to school, and started to show bruises on her body.

 Samburu Girls Foundation, Kenya